Documentation Index

 2. In the Map SAML Group to Roles window, enter the SAML Group Attribute Name

-What is a SAML Group Attribute Name?
+What is a SAML group attribute name?

 When a user logs in through SSO, your IdP sends a message to Traceable that includes user details, such as their name, email, and group membership.
 The Group Attribute Name is the label used for the group field.